scglenn/react-timer-app/README.md

 # React Timer App

-Its a Timeer in react
+Its a Timer in react